sneakyx/rosine/README.md

 B.2.2.
 Change for HTML5

-I'm sorry, I had to do this, because my first customer wanted to use a tablet and PCs with touch screen to use the app, this is the reason my app has so big buttons- usually egroupware doesn't work on HTML 5, so there is one file to change- The other apps aren't affected- I tested it! nano /usr/share/egroupware/pixelegg/head.tpl
+I'm sorry, I had to do this, because my first customer wanted to use a tablet and PCs with touch screen to use the app, this is the reason my app has so big buttons- usually EGroupware doesn't work on HTML 5, so there is one file to change- The other apps aren't affected- I tested it! nano /usr/share/egroupware/pixelegg/head.tpl
 Line 1 has to be: